Complaints Policy

 - Investigation: Your complaint will be reviewed by our complaints lead, who may consult relevant clinical records and staff.

 - Response: You will receive a written response within 20 working days.
-If delays occur, we will provide a progress update and final reply within 5 working days after the investigation concludes.
+If delays occur, we will provide a progress update.
+If we need more time to complete the investigation, we will let you know and provide a final reply within 5 working days after the investigation has been completed.

 4. If You are Still Not Satisfied